ceaura/ceaura.github.io/projects/glycemie.md

 <img class="project-image" src="../img/glycemie/glycemiePiece2.png" alt="Glycémie VR screenshot">

-Throughout the project, I learned how to transform complex scientific concepts into accessible gameplay, balance VR comfort for a general audience, and manage a small interdisciplinary team under tight deadlines.
+Throughout the project, I learned how to transform complex scientific concepts into accessible gameplay, balance VR comfort for a general audience and manage a small interdisciplinary team under tight deadlines.
 The project was well received by both the client and the academic jury.

 Link: <a href="https://youtu.be/dnQE1dS31Kw">Glycémie VR Demo</a>